What is social care? How many people deliver social care? How much does social care cost individuals and the state?

 How much does the government spend on social care?

 In England, local authorities individually decide what they will spend on social care – there is no ‘national’ government budget (though some of the amount local authorities have available to spend comes from grant funding they receive from central government to spend on social care).
-In 2018/19, the total expenditure on adult social care by local authorities was £22.2 billion, up £800 million from the previous year.
-However, in real terms (ie, adjusting for inflation), total expenditure is still £300 million below the level it was in 2010/11, despite increasing demand for services.
+In 2019/20, the total expenditure on adult social care by local authorities was £23.3 billion, up more than £1 billion from the previous year.
+However, in real terms (ie, adjusting for inflation), total expenditure is only £99 million more than the level it was in 2010/11, despite increasing demand for services.

 What is the cost of receiving adult social care?